shauryasxn/TextSum/README.md

 # TextSum
-A simple project simplifying text summaries for everyone.
+A basic project simplifying text summaries for everyone.